Prestige: What Hunger Makes of Smoke

 Whether it’s a university, a job title, a luxury brand, or an award, prestige tells us something matters, often before we’ve had a chance to ask why.

 Naturally, this makes us want to belong—to be seen as valuable.
 Prestige stirs desire, but also anxiety.
 If it hinges on perception, it can just as easily be lost, challenged, or revoked.
-What seems prestigious in one setting may appear hollow in another.
+And what seems prestigious in one setting may appear hollow in another.

 This logic has shaped how we assess universities, governments, and media institutions.
 Sociologist Pierre Bourdieu called it “symbolic capital”—the idea that something has value simply because others believe that it does.
 Once that belief becomes socially accepted, it’s hard to question.

-A "prestigious" institution often draws its power not from what it provides, but from those it excludes.
+A “prestigious” institution often draws its power from those it excludes, not from what it provides.
 Take Ivy League schools or Oxbridge: their reputations rest as much on selective access as on academic content.

 The same applies to academia, where citations, credentials, and affiliations shape whose voice is considered credible.

-At the same time, prestige carries a certain violence of refinement, so to speak.
-It smooths over structural inequality with aesthetics.
+At the same time, prestige carries a certain violence of refinement by smoothing over structural inequality with aesthetics.
 That’s the violence: it makes exclusion look elegant.

 As David Graeber writes in The Utopia of Rules (2015), bureaucracy and prestige are often entangled.
 Systems become so invested in appearances that they reward form over substance, and hierarchy over innovation.